%load_ext dotenv

 '[{"artist": "The Ditty Bops", "title": "There\'s a Girl"}, {"artist": "Tegan and Sara", "title": "There\'s a Girl"}, {"artist": "The Ditty Bops", "title": "I Won\'t Be Left"}, {"artist": "stuart reid", "title": "I Won\'t Be Left"}, {"artist": "Reindeer Section", "title": "Wishful Thinking"}, {"artist": "Lisa Loeb", "title": "Wishful Thinking"}, {"artist": "Psapp", "title": "Hear You Breathing"}, {"artist": "Rilo Kiley", "title": "Hear You Breathing"}, {"artist": "Keane", "title": "You Are My Joy"}, {"artist": "Interpol", "title": "You Are My Joy"}, {"artist": "Psapp", "title": "Fools Like Me"}, {"artist": "Tegan and Sara", "title": "Fools Like Me"}]'

-A lot nicer than what we saw in the last section, right?
+A lot nicer than what we saw last time, right?
 While both work fine with GPT-4, this one took a little more effort but costs noticeably less.

 , which converts the Python object – a list of dictionaries that include artists and titles – into the string representation.
 We need to do this because every LangChain tool must return a string: that’s what language models understand, so that’s what we send.
 It looks exactly the same, but without the json.dumps